 Once the Assembly adopts the motion, the next step in the budget process is for the legislative committees to examine all the estimates in detail.
 Once the committee review is complete, the estimates will be reported back to the Assembly.
 If the Assembly adopts the estimates, the amounts are included in the Appropriation Bill, which authorizes the government to spend public money.
 Audit processes, the preparation of the public accounts, review by the Provincial Auditor and examination of the Provincial Auditor's recommendations complete the parliamentary financial cycle.

-Progress of Estimates from previous sessions of the Legislature:
+Estimates from previous sessions of the Legislature: